auraphp/Aura.Payload/docs/index.md

 Any raised _Exception_ gets transformed into an `ERROR` payload, with the exception and the input that led to the problem.

-When your user interface code receives the _Payload_, it can examine the payload status and know exactly what happened in the domain layer, and determine how to present the information from the domain.
+When your user-interface code receives the _Payload_, it can examine the payload status to discover exactly what happened in the domain layer, then determine how to present the information from the domain.

 ```php
 <?php